Few questions in the English language can truly end the world as you know it.

 All that talk on TV and in movies, when characters repeat the depressing fact that all the stars in the all the skies are dead, that we are just watching their ghosts fade away, that’s all fiction.
 Yes, there are dead stars in the sky, but they can’t be seen with the naked eye.

 The stars he could see were all there, tantalizing, almost within reach.
 They were not just echoes.

-A version of this story was accepted for publication in Nameless Woman: an anthology of fiction by trans women of color, forthcoming from the Trans Women Writers Collective.
+A version of this story was published in Nameless Woman: an anthology of fiction by trans women of color, edited by the Trans Women Writers Collective.